ats-tandjoeng7/Mission-to-Mars/README.md

 from webdriver_manager.microsoft import EdgeChromiumDriverManager
 ```

 I saved the scraped data into a file in JSON format by using `json.dump()` and verified the stored data by using `json.load()` functions.
-I also created a Mongo database at the end of this exercise to ensure everything works as expected.
+I also created a MongoDB database at the end of this exercise to ensure everything works as expected.

 ```
 import json